Datapack-Registry/specification/docs/naming_conventions.md

 - `<namespace>:uninstall` This function is responsible for calling all the remove functions to leave no artifacts of the datapack behind.
 This function should also disable the datapack after calling all remove functions.

+> [!NOTE]
+> In the real world, almost every program provides an uninstall file in addition to the installation file.
+So datapacks should also always provide an uninstall function.

 ### Advancements
 If your datapack creates advancements, the following directory structure should exist: